Humboldt-WI/InformationSystemsWS1718/Neural_Network_Fundamentals/3_NN_in_production.md

-# Appendix: Neural Networks in Production
+# Deep Learning in Production

 ## Motivation